America’s Music Culture Series

 I first heard this music from my elders, who were sharecroppers in the cotton fields of NC.
 They sang these songs as they worked in the fields and in church on Sunday mornings.
 My elders were only 1st and 2nd generation born free in America.
 I am 3rd generation born free.
 I was deeply inspired by my ancestors music, so in order to preserve their story, their original music and acknowledge their contributions in helping build a new nation, I took in upon myself in 2006 to ask and then help move the US Congress to honor the enslaved Africans for their contributions to our nation and recognize the African American Spirituals as a National Treasure.
 In February 2007 the Twin Resolutions passed by unanimous vote.

 This interactive program will reveal why the enslaved Africans created an original music.
 You will also learn their music enabled the enslaved population to secretly communicate routes on the UGRR, help them heal their pain, endure the labor intensive tasks they were given daily, comfort their weary souls, teach their young, and keep an oral record of their history.
-(90 minutes including Q&A) Watch my interview with Rachael Roth, Fairfax VA: https://www.youtube.com/watch?v=owYKvMMXB6U&feature=youtu.be
+(60 minutes) Watch my interview with Rachael Roth, Fairfax VA: https://www.youtube.com/watch?v=owYKvMMXB6U&feature=youtu.be

-MASTER CLASS Music Of The Civil Rights Movement - After slavery ended, America needed to face the fact their was a big gap between our nations founding ideals and the reality of the continuing social decay caused by the inequality of racial, social, and economic injustice that still existed.
+MASTER CLASS Music Of The Civil Rights Movement - After legalized slavery ended, America needed to face the fact their was a big gap between our nations founding ideals and the reality of the continuing social decay caused by the inequality of racial, social, and economic injustice that still existed.
 Freedom songs of the Civil Rights movement helped inspire us to connect our nations diverse immigrant cultures to connect to the message of the Movement.
-These songs helped reveal our hopes and dreams for an equal and justice for all humanity, that would bring better days ahead for all of us together.
+These songs helped reveal and inspire our hopes and dreams for an equality and justice for all humanity.

 Dr Martin Luther King Jr. stated “An important part of the mass meetings were the freedom songs.
 In a sense the freedom songs are the soul of the movement.
 They are more than just incantations of clever phrases designed to invigorate a campaign; they are as old as the history of the Negro in America.
 ‘We shall overcome, black and white together, we shall overcome someday’ is not just a song; it is a resolve.
 These songs bind us together, give us courage together, help us march together.”
-Dr King inspired people to come together to right the wrongs that held us back as a nation.
-People from all walks of life joined the movement because it was the right thing to do.
-Congressman John Lewis, as a young man and the SNCC students helped the Movement.
-John Lewis told me personally, that the Freedom Songs and Spirituals not only inspired him but gave him and his fellow Freedom Riders the courage to move through their treacherous journey to be the change they wanted to see.
+Congressman John Lewis, as a young man and his fellow SNCC students joined the Movement.
+John Lewis told me personally, that the Freedom Songs and Spirituals not only inspired him and his fellow Freedom Riders the courage to move through their treacherous journey to be the change they wanted to see.
+This Master Class highlights our collective human story with music intending to bring us to a better understanding of who we are, in the context of our American story.
+Join me in an uplifting class on the music of the Civil Rights Movement.
+(60 minutes) The Peoples Anthem: https://youtu.be/cQGSU-NuQZg?si=O5VOdml9h27GX0Fk

 If you would like to book a performance for your public or private event or a TV or radio show appearance, please contact my booking staff by filling out the form below.
 These Master Classes are also perfect for your Black History Month programing and celebrations.